 “With the longer follow-up, we are continuing to see a deep and durable response with ide-cel in heavily pretreated myeloma populations,” Dr. Lin said.
-“For ongoing responders, a duration of response longer than 2 years has been seen.”
+“For ongoing responders, a duration of response longer than two years has been seen.”

 The trial is a two-part phase I dose-escalation and dose-expansion study.
 The expansion phase included patients who had received three or more prior lines of therapy, including a proteasome inhibitor, an immunomodulatory drug, and an anti-CD38 antibody, and whose disease was refractory to the last line of therapy.

 At the data cut-off of April 21, 2020, 62 patients had been treated: 21 in the dose-escalation phase and 41 in the dose-expansion phase.
-Dr. Lin noted that the manufacturing success was 100%, with about half of the patients required bridging therapy while their CAR T cells were being manufactured.
+Dr. Lin noted that the manufacturing success was 100%, with about half of the patients requiring bridging therapy while their CAR T cells were being manufactured.

-Across all dose levels, the median duration of response was 10.3 months, and half of the 8 ongoing responders had duration of response longer than 2 years.
-There also was a dose-related increase in duration of response was similar among patients with high-risk disease, including older patients and those with extramedullary disease.
+Across all dose levels, the median duration of response was 10.3 months, and half of the eight ongoing responders had duration of response longer than two years.
+Dr. Lin added that duration of response was similar among patients with high-risk disease, including older patients and those with extramedullary disease.

 In a survival analysis, the median progression-free survival was 8.8 months and median overall survival was 34.2 months among patients treated with doses higher than 150×106.
 Given these safety and efficacy data, the recommended phase II dose was 450×106.

 “These results are exciting for a single-dose treatment with no maintenance therapy,” Dr. Lin said, adding that long-term follow-up is needed to better understand survival outcomes with this treatment.

 Study authors report relationships with Celgene and bluebird bio, which sponsored the trial.